Dedham Museum and Archive: History

 Before the adoption of the new by laws on March 2, 1887, quarterly meetings were held at which papers were read on subjects relating to Dedham.
 At a special meeting was held in the Vestry of the First Church on September 14, 1885, to celebrate the 250th Anniversary of the settlement of the town, at which time "interesting historical sketches were read by several members."

+The first transatlantic direct dial telephone call took place at the Dedham Historical Society and was placed by the president-emeritus of the Society, Dr. Arthur Worthington.
+It connected Sally Reed in Dedham, Massachusetts to her penpal, Ann Morsley, in Dedham, Essex, in 1957.
+It was witnessed by Reed's teacher, Grace Hine, Dedham's former chief telephone operator of 39 years, Margaret Dooley, Selectman Arthur Lee, and several representatives of New England Telephone and Telegraph Company.

-Today the Society is a 501(c)(3) charity.
+Today the Museum and Archive is a 501(c)(3) charity.
 The public, but not official, name of the organization was changed in 2013 to become the Dedham Historical Society & Museum.

 Executive directors

 There have been six executive directors since the position was established in 1982.